Skip to main content

 AvailabilityPrescription only

-What are the side effects of Cobenfy (xanomeline / trospium)?
+Side effects of Cobenfy (xanomeline / trospium)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.